Apple in talks to buy Japan chip venture to secure iPhone supply chain

 Control over the supply chain has become increasingly crucial among smartphone makers.
 While up to now Apple has relied on outside suppliers for many key parts, Samsung makes vital parts for its Galaxy smartphones, from screens to chips to capacitors, in-house.
 That gives it greater control over costs, production schedules and specifications, as well as product information.

-The business at the centre of the talks has its admirers, industry watchers say,
+The business at the center of the talks has its admirers, industry watchers say,

 (Additional reporting by Sophie Knight in Tokyo and Sruthi Ramakrishnan in Bangalore; Writing by Edmund Klamann; Editing by Kirti Pandey, Christopher Cushing, Kenneth Maxwell and Lisa Shumaker)